ToucanToco/toucan-connectors/doc/connection_manager.md

 ````

 # More information
-To have more information about the process, you can refer at this [Confluence Documentation](https://toucantoco.atlassian.net/wiki/spaces/TTA/pages/3018653948/Connection+Manager+-+Query+pool?focusedCommentId=3021308042#comment-3021308042)
+For have more information about the process, you can refer at this [Confluence Documentation](https://toucantoco.atlassian.net/wiki/spaces/TTA/pages/3018653948/Connection+Manager+-+Query+pool?focusedCommentId=3021308042#comment-3021308042)